Announce something here

 Louise Etiennette Sidonie Sauze was born on the 21st of April, in 1902; at Boulogne sur Seine, Paris, France.
 She was the only child of Lucie Jeanne Alphonsine Guerin and her husband, Daniel Paul Louis Sauze; secretary to the sculptor Auguste Rodin.

-In the early 1940s, Louise Henderson moved to Wellington, and became interested in modernist concerns after seeing a number of cubist inspired paintings by John Weeks, with whom she was corresponding.
+In the early 1940s, Louise Henderson moved to Wellington and became interested in modernist concerns after seeing several cubist-inspired paintings by John Weeks, with whom she was corresponding.

 During World War Two, she worked for The Correspondence School; she championed embroidery at this time.

-In 1950, the family moved to Auckland and she attended the Elam School of Art, but was frustrated by its conservatism.
-She continued to work in John Weeks' studio, however and her work of this period becomes increasingly abstract and intellectual.
+In 1950, the family moved to Auckland and she attended the Elam School of Art but was frustrated by its conservatism.
+She continued to work in John Weeks' studio, however, and her work of this period became increasingly abstract and intellectual.

 In 1952, at Weeks's urging, and with her husband's support, Louise Henderson returned to Paris for a year, to improve her knowledge of modern painting.
 She studied there with Jean Metzinger.
 On her return to Auckland, she was recognized as one of the leading Modernist painters.
 An exhibition of Henderson's adaptations of the cubist style was held at the Auckland City Art Gallery shortly after she returned from Paris, in 1952.